 Downstream, on the other hand, refers to the direction of the river’s flow, moving away from its source or starting point.

-Rivers come in lots of different shapes and sizes, but they all have some things in common.
-All rivers and streams start at some high point.
-The high point can be a mountain, hill, or other elevated area.
+Rivers come in many different shapes and sizes, but they all have some things in common.
+All rivers and streams start at some high point, which can be a mountain, hill, or other elevated area.

 Introduction: